DigitalPublishingToolkit/TOD15-Online-Courtship/md/16_Ozgun-Talking.md

 her webcam with curious big eyes, and a serious face that searches for a smile.
-She talks to her audience/friends before she goes to sleep and when she wakes up, while she hangs out naked around her suburban house, while she steals her mother’s wine from the fridge, when she lounges in the yard.
+She talks to her audience/friends before she goes to sleep and when she wakes up, while she hangs out naked around her suburban house, while she steals her mother's wine from the fridge, when she lounges in the yard.
 She keeps broadcasting when she occasionally goes out to shopping with her girlfriends, and introduces the boys she occasionally picked up before they had sex in front of the webcam.
 The parallel scars